Software Engineering with a Foundation Year BEng MEng2024-25 entry

-Access to HE Diploma 60 credits overall in a relevant subject with 45 credits at Level 3, including 24 credits at Distinction (including at least 12 credits in Maths) and 21 credits at Merit + GCSE Maths grade 7/A. Applicants are considered individually
+- Award of Access to HE Diploma in a relevant subject, with 45 credits at Level 3, including 24 at Distinction (to include 12 Maths units), and 21 at Merit + GCSE Maths grade 7/A

 You must demonstrate that your English is good enough for you to successfully complete your course.
 For this course we require: GCSE English Language at grade 4/C; IELTS grade of 6.5 with a minimum of 6.0 in each component; or an alternative acceptable English language qualification

 Due to the competitive nature of applying for the course, meeting the minimum entry requirements does not guarantee an offer.
 All applicants up to 31 January 2024 will be considered, ranked and offers made after this date.
 Late applications will not be considered.

 If you have any questions about entry requirements, please contact the department.